 British Heirloom 1887.
 The fine, large Ailsa Craig Exhibition Onion has gained a big following in the past several years.
-Bulbs in excess of 3lbs are possible, but the real virtue of this variety is the quality.
+Bulbs in excess of 3 pounds are possible, but the real virtue of this variety is the quality.
 Color is a snow-white, centers are bull’s eye single, tops are vigorous, and the flavor is very sweet.
 The Ailsa Craig Exhibition Onion is great for slicing raw.
 Every year that we grow it we reaffirm that Ailsa Craig is the biggest, the earliest, and the best.
-150 seeds

 Harvest- Stop watering a week before harvesting.
-Pull out when tops fall over and skin develops.
-Cure them by drying them until the neck is dry, out of direct sunlight, in a warm area, and in single layer so air can circulate around them until the neck is dry.
+Pull out when necks soften and start to fall over.
+Cure them in the sun for a few days then finish drying them out of direct sunlight, in a warm area, and in a single layer so air can circulate around them until the neck is dry.
 Store in a cool dark place with 35-40ºF temperatures and 65-70% humidity.